Dear reader of ADxS.org, please excuse the disruption.

 • Of 170 elementary school-aged children with ADHD, venipuncture as a stressor led to an increase in cortisol in those with comorbid anxiety problems, while those with comorbid DBD and oppositional defiant disorder had a decreased cortisol response.
 ADHD-HI subtypes did not elicit different cortisol responses.64

-• Of 62 children with ADHD, the ADHD-HI type showed an identical cortisol level to non-affected people before venipuncture, while the ADHD-I subtype showed an increased cortisol level compared to non-affected people even before venipuncture.
+• Of 62 children with ADHD, the ADHD-HI type showed an identical cortisol level to non-affected children before venipuncture, while the ADHD-I subtype showed an increased cortisol level compared to non-affected children even before venipuncture.
 Since basal cortisol levels are lower in both ADHD-I and ADHD-HI affected people than in non-affected people, this could be an anxiety response in anticipation of the stressor.65 The same pattern was seen in relation to alpha-amylase as a representative of the autonomic nervous system.

 • In the same 62 children with ADHD, the ADHD-HI subtype showed a reduction in cortisol levels 10 minutes after venipuncture, while it increased slightly in the 40 non-affected children and increased more in the ADHD-I affected children.65 The same pattern was seen in relation to alpha-amylase as a representative of the autonomic nervous system.